kongaravinay/hell/README.md

 # hell
-lunix was the king of all operating systems
+lunix kernals was the king of all operating systems